-- 1. Set up a new case study in FINPLAN and create a backup
+- 1. Set up a new case study in FINPLAN, create backup

 - 2. Carry out a simple test run in FINPLAN

-- 3. Check the data entered with Intermediate results
+- 3. Check the data entered with-Intermediate results

-- 4. Create a Cash Flow Statement
+- 4. Create Cash Flow Statement

-- 5. Check the Operating Account
+- 5. Check Operating Account

 - 6. Check the Balance Sheet

 - 7. Calculate Financial Ratios

 - 8. Estimate Shareholder Return

-Set up a new case study in FINPLAN and create a backup
+Set up a new case study in FINPLAN and create backup